 Executes the given script and returns the result.

-variable, prints the result in the
+When output is true: updates the result variable, prints the result in the

 output text area, scrolls the output so the most recent text is visible, clears the